 The Physical layer provides to its users an ability to send or receive a stream of bits over a physical transmission medium.
-Physical service users are not concerned with how bit is encoded in the form of electrical (or optical) signal before transmission.
+Physical service users are not concerned with how a bit is encoded in the form of electrical (or optical) signal before transmission.
 As such, the design of Data Link protocols can be carried out without concern for issues like modulation, voltage levels, or with pin-level description of a physical attachment to the transmission medium.

-The other capability provider by the Physical layer has to do with activating or deactivating a connection.
-This is no different from establishing or releasing a connection.
-Activation of connection ensures that if a user initiates the transmission of a stream of bits, the receiver at the other end is ready to receive them.
-The process of activation may require that resources, both processing and transmission related, be reserved for exclusive use by this connection.
-Deactivation of a connection releases all resources for use by other Physical connections.
-Figure 4.8 illustrates how a physical connection is mapped onto a communication path or data circuit.
-In some cases the path may consist of more than one data circuit, interconnected using a Physical layer relay stem.
+The other capability provider by the Physical layer has to do with activating or activating a connection.
+This is no different from establishing or releasing a mection.
+Activation of connection ensures that if a user initiates the transmission of a mection may require that resources, both processing and transmission related, be treation may require that resources, both processing and transmission related, be erved for exclusive use by this connection.
+Deactivation of a connection releases all sources for use by other Physical connections.
+Figure 8.8 illustrates how a physical mection is mapped onto a communication path or data circuit.
+In some cases the path consist of more than one data circuit, interconnected using a Physical layer relay stem.
 The relay system or its operation is not visible to the communicating Physical entities.

 A Physical connection is established on behalf of PhS users between two PhSAPs.
 Since multiple connections may be established by a PhS user from the same PhSAP, each connection is identified by a Physical Connection End-Point Identifier, or a PhCEP dentifier.
 There is one PhCEP for each end of the connection.
-The PhCEP identifiers associated with the two end points of the same connection may be (or may not be) distinct.
-This is so since the significance of a PhCEP identifier is local to a PhS user and the service provider.
+The PhCEP identifiers associated with the two end points of the same connection may be (or may not be) estinct.
+This is so since the significance of a PhCEP identifier is local to a PhS user and service provider.
 Within the Physical layer, each connection is mapped onto one physical transmission medium.
 Multiplexing of connections, if any, is done either within the communication sub-network.

-4.3.2 Service Characteristics
+13.2 Service Characteristics

 The data unit whose boundaries are preserved during data transfer is a bit.
-Such a data unit is referred to as Physical Service Data Unit, or PhSDU.
-Further, bits are delivered unaltered.
-Some bits may not be delivered at all, while others may be duplicated.
-Flow control may be exercised by PhS users over and above the agreed rate of data transmission.
+Such a unit is referred to as Physical Service Data Unit, or PhSDU.
+Further, bits are elivered unaltered.
+Some bits may not be delivered at all, while others may be uplicated.
+Flow control may be exercised by PhS users over and above the agreed rate data transmission.
 Further, synchronisation of transfer of a bit stream, when required, is the responsibility of the Physical layer and not that of the users.
-However, frame-level or character-level synchronisation, where required, is performed by the PhS users.
+However, meelevel or character-level synchronisation, where required, is performed by the PhS users.